simbo1905/sprint-planning/README.md

-# Planning Poker
+# Sprint Planning

-A lightweight implementation of a Planning Poker (aka Scrum Poker) web application.
+A lightweight implementation of a Sprint Planning (aka Scrum Poker) web application.

 The browser code uses HTML5 [websockets](http://www.websocket.org/).
 The server logic is written in [Scala](http://www.scala-lang.org/) using the core [Akka](http://akka.io/) libraries for concurrency and [reactive programming](http://www.reactivemanifesto.org/).
 The networking layer is [Netty 4](https://github.com/netty/netty) with HTTP routing provided by the awesome [Socko](https://github.com/mashupbots/socko) server.